Zilliqa/ZRC/zrcs/zrc-5.md

 ### C. Conditional acceptance of ZIL

 Smart contract developers are free to introduce any programmatic logic to conditionally accept ZIL in `AddFunds` transition.
-Smart contract developers can also use `accept` instruction in other transition, however, for such transition will reduce composability of the smart contract.
+Smart contract developers can also use `accept` instruction in other transitions, however, such transitions may reduce composability of the smart contract.

 ### D. Sample implementation
 This is a sample implementation of `AddFunds` transition that unconditionally accepts ZIL.